-In the crypto (cryptocurrency) world a lot of slang and terms are used.
-This glossary of terms and abbreviations used in the world of blockchain will help you to understand what the meaning is of commonly used (slang) words and phrases like FOMO, FUD, HODL, REKT, ERC-20 and many more!
+In the crypto (cryptocurrency) world a lot of slang and terms are used, but what do they mean?
+This glossary of terms and abbreviations used in the world of blockchain will help you to understand the definition and meaning of commonly used (slang) words and phrases like FOMO, FUD, HODL, REKT, ERC-20 and many more!

 2 Factor Authentication (2FA)2 Factor Authentication is a double layer security measure.
 Most crypto exchanges use it.
 To log in, you not only need to enter a password, but also a code that you receive from the Google authenticator for example.